--
+Vote on Directors

+1. ELECTION OF DIRECTORS.
+To elect our board of five directors 0 0 0

 Nominees:

 Class B Shareholders vote:

 01) John J. Shalam

 02) Patrick M. Lavelle

 03) Charles M. Stoehr

 04) Ari M. Shalam

 05) Fred S. Klipsch

-TI HE BOARD OF DIRECTORS RECOMMENDS YOU VOTE FOR THE FOLLOWING PROPOSALS: For Against Abstain
+THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE FOR THE FOLLO WING PROPO OSALS: For Against Abstain

-2 2.
-To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending February 28, 2014; 0 0 0
+2. Approval of the Company's 2014 Omnibus Equity Incentive Plan

+0 0 0

+3. Non-binding advisory vote to approve named executive compensation. • • •

 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.

-giv ease sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please we full title as such.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign full corporate or partnership name, by authorized officer.
+If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.